pingcap/docs/br/backup-and-restore-tool.md

 | --- | --- | --- | --- |
 | 1 core | 4 GB | HDD | Gigabit network card |

 In general scenarios (less than 1000 tables for backup and restore), the CPU consumption of BR at runtime does not exceed 200%, and the memory consumption does not exceed 1 GB.
-However, when backing up and restoring a large number of tables, the memory consumption of BR might increase to more than 3 GB.
-In a test, backing up 24000 tables consumes about 2.7 GB of memory, and the CPU consumption remains below 100%.
+However, when backing up and restoring a large number of tables, BR might consume more than 3 GB of memory.
+In a test of backing up 24000 tables, BR consumes about 2.7 GB of memory, and the CPU consumption remains below 100%.

 ### Best practices